Skip to main content

 What Is the Role of Diet in Semen Quality?

 Dietary patterns have a direct and quantifiable impact on sperm parameters.
-The typical “Western” diet, high in processed foods, refined sugars, and saturated fats, is pro-inflammatory and contributes directly to and oxidative stress.
+The typical “Western” diet, high in processed foods, refined sugars, and saturated fats, is pro-inflammatory and contributes directly to insulin resistance and oxidative stress.
 In contrast, diets like the Mediterranean diet have been shown to improve semen quality.
 This is because they are rich in specific nutrients that counteract the primary disruptors of fertility.

 Dietary Patterns and Their Impact on Male Fertility